FuelLabs/fuel-specs/specs/main.md

 In addition, during predicate mode if `$pc` is set to a value greater than the end of predicate bytecode (this would allow bytecode outside the actual predicate), predicate verification halts returning Boolean `false`.

 A predicate that halts without returning Boolean `true` does not pass verification, making the entire transaction invalid.
-Note that predicate validity is monotonic (i.e. if a predicate evaluates to `true` then it will always evaluate to `true` in the future).
+Note that predicate validity is monotonic with respect to time (i.e. if a predicate evaluates to `true` then it will always evaluate to `true` in the future).

 ## Script Execution